qqomega-labs/.github/profile/README.md

 ### The Problem We Solve

 - **Too much noise**: News and hype move faster than facts.
-Manual research can't keep up with 10,000+ tokens across 100+ chains.
+Manual research can't keep up hundreds of tokens across 100+ chains.
 - **Too many traps**: Many token designs reward early insiders and turn retail into exit liquidity.
 Weak regulation leaves investors exposed.
 - **Trust is cheap, proof is rare**: Most claims are hard to verify.
 You need a consistent method to compare projects on the same basis.